skip to content

 Principal place of residence

-The Residential Parks Act 2007 (SA) only applies if the park is your principal place of residence (for example, if it is your address on the electoral roll) [see ss 5(1), 5(2)].
+The Residential Parks Act 2007 (SA) only applies if the park is the resident's principal place of residence [s 5(1)].
+This may be demonstrated if the residential park is listed against the resident's name on the electoral roll [s 5(2)] or appears on their driver's licence.

-The Residential Parks Act 2007 (SA) (the Act) applies to all residential park agreements where the park is your principal place of residence, including agreements (written or verbal) entered into before the Act began.
+The Residential Parks Act 2007 (SA) applies to all residential park agreements where the park is the resident's principal place of residence, including agreements (written or oral) entered into before the Act began.
 Any rights and responsibilities in agreements entered into before the Act commenced, or any park rules, must comply with the Act.
-Any rights and responsibilities or park rules that do not comply with the Act can no longer be enforced [see Residential Parks Act 2007 (SA) Schedule 1].
+Any rights and responsibilities or park rules that do not comply with the Act cannot be enforced [see Residential Parks Act 2007 (SA) Schedule 1].

-However, verbal agreements entered into before the Act commenced do not have to be put into writing, and written agreements entered into before the Act commenced do not have to comply with the new requirements for written agreements [see Residential Parks Act 2007 (SA) s 10 and Schedule 1].
+However, oral agreements entered into before the Act commenced do not need to be put into writing, and written agreements entered into before the Act commenced do not have to comply with the new requirements for written agreements [see Residential Parks Act 2007 (SA) s 10 and Schedule 1].

-• educational institution, college, hospital or nursing home
+• an educational institution, college, hospital or nursing home

 • club premises

-• home for aged care or people with disability
+• a home for aged care or people with disability

-The Act also does not apply to boarders and lodgers, agreements for sale of land and/or dwelling which includes the right for one of the parties to occupy the land and/or dwelling; nor to a mortgage agreement [see Residential Parks Act 2007 (SA) s 5(7)].
+The Act also does not apply to boarders and lodgers, agreements for the sale of land and/or a dwelling which includes the right for one of the parties to occupy the land and/or dwelling, nor to a mortgage agreement [see Residential Parks Act 2007 (SA) s 5(7)].

 Types of residential park agreements